nicolasleigh/NoteBooks/Portfolio/Blog/Article.md

 ### Project Overview

-The Blog App is a platform designed to showcase my portfolio projects and share technical articles with a wider audience.
+Linze.pro is a platform designed to showcase my portfolio projects and share technical articles with a wider audience.
 As the admin, I can create, edit, and manage blog posts, while users can browse the posts, view information about me, and explore my portfolio.
 The blog supports both English and Chinese, allowing users to filter posts by tags.
-Each post includes two statistics: the number of views and the number of likes.

 ### Motivation